xia-lab/MetaboAnalystR/README.md

 ### MetaboAnalyst 2.0 Workflow: From Raw Spectra to Biological Insights

+The R scripts to perform all of the analysis from our manuscript "MetaboAnalystR 2.0: From Raw Spectra to Biological Insights" can be found [here](https://github.com/jsychong/MetaboAnalystR/tree/master/MetaboAnalystR_2_Supplementary_Data).

-In this tutorial, we showcase how to utilize MetaboAnalystR 2.0 to perform a comprehensive end-to-end metabolomics data workflow from raw data preprocessing to knowledge-based analysis.
+To showcase how to utilize MetaboAnalystR 2.0, we provide a detailed tutorial to perform a comprehensive end-to-end metabolomics data workflow from raw data preprocessing to knowledge-based analysis.
 The dataset showcased in the tutorial consists of a subset of pediatric IBD stool samples obtained from the Integrative Human Microbiome Project Consortium (https://ibdmdb.org/).
 The tutorial is available as a PDF [here](https://github.com/jsychong/MetaboAnalystR/blob/master/MetaboAnalystR_2_Workflow_From_Raw_Spectra_to_Biological_Insights.pdf) and is also available inside the R package as a vignette.

 ### MetaboAnalyst 1.0